 The Competition is free to enter (no purchase necessary).

-This Competition is open to Jaguar Land Rover UK employees at the time of taking up the Prize
+This Competition is open to Jaguar Land Rover UK employees at the time of taking up the Prize who are based at a Jaguar Land Rover site in England.
+Please click here for the Sites Link for a list of eligible sites but those shown outside England are excluded.

 To be eligible to win a Prize, entrants must hold a full valid UK driving licence.
 Entrants must also hold at least a Class 2 driving permit.
-If they do not, they must complete a Vehicle Loan Agreement and submit their driver’s licence details. be aged 28 (twenty-eight) years or over and must have a full valid UK driving licence that has been held for at least 5 (five) years, with no more than 6 (six) penalty points cumulatively, and no previous driving disqualifications.
+If they do not, they must complete a Vehicle Loan Agreement and submit their driver’s licence details.
+The entrant must be aged 28 (twenty-eight) years or over and must have a full valid UK driving licence that has been held for at least 5 (five) years, with no more than 6 (six) penalty points cumulatively, and no previous driving disqualifications.
 Proof of age and a copy of your driving licence will be required from the Competition Winner.

 The Prize involves set dates and it is therefore the responsibility of the entrant to ensure that they can take up the Prize on the Prize Weekend, should they be selected as a Winner.